das2000sidd/challenge/README.md

     ```

      You need to run this script now, but your collaborator is unavailable for a few days.
 What is causing the error?
 (Hint: Nothing is wrong with the `.ecf` EasyQC script.)

+The library call is a R language specific syntax.
+It is being attempted to run as bash script and hence this R error is being thrown.

+To avoid this error, it needs to run using the “Rscript” command

 6. Programmatic download
     - You have to download all autosomal files from this location: [http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/) onto **your server**.
 You connect to the server via SSH.
 Using only the command line, how do you perform this download?
     - You are at a conference abroad and you quickly realise that your connection is unstable.
 You get disconnected constantly, which interrupts the download.
 How do you ensure the download survives these disconnections?